 The Middle School Choir Program is designed to teach students how to sing with healthy vocal technique through age-appropriate choral literature for both Middle School Choirs.
 The Middle School Boys’ Choir and the Middle School Girls’ Choir both study and perform music from various genres, learn about music theory and vocal terminology connected with the choral curriculum, and perform in a Winter and Spring Concert each year.

-Grade 8 students take a trimester-long studio art class, and may also choose from three additional theater electives.
+Grade 8 students take a trimester-long studio art class, and may also choose from additional electives.

 This course is designed for Grade 8 students who wish to expand their knowledge of theatre and acting techniques.
-Our four units include advanced improvisation and character development, vocal technique, Shakespeare, and script analysis.
-As a final project, students will perform soliloquies or scenes in a public forum.
+Units include improvisation, character development, and script analysis.
+Students will participate in a variety of theatre games and improvisations, rehearse and perform a monologue, and their rehearsed scenes will be shared with an invited audience.

 This course includes topics such as travels, commerce, transportation, furniture and rooms in a house.
 Ongoing proficiency in speaking, listening, reading and writing is practiced daily.
 The students learn the present tense of regular – ir verbs, and the irregular verbs “to be able to,” “to put” and they review commands, the near future, and the past tense.
 Other grammar topics include direct and indirect object pronouns and adjectives.
 Cultural topics include research on tourist destinations in the provinces of France, in Paris and Martinique.
 All levels of the Middle School French program use integrated texts, workbooks, readers, CDs, DVDs, and a variety of Internet activities.